gwatcha/reaper-keys/README.md

 5. Click "Acquisition > Stop" in the profiler window after you're done
 6. Click "Copy to clipboard".
 Paste in a GitHub issue.
 7. When you're done, change "profile" back to false and repeat (3)

+## Further Information

+Check out the [documentation](https://gwatcha.github.io/reaper-keys) to learn more.